 Jose has two more on his Vimeo page: “All Mixed Up” and “Bye Bye Love.”
 I love the one for “Bye Bye Love” so much that I wrote a little gush about it.
 Haha!
 Again, these uploads are both vocals and bass:

-SO amazing!
-I never get tired of his voice!
+Ah, sweet Ben!
+I never get tired of his voice.

 The reader who asked about this was pointing out that with the recovery of the Candy-O monitor mixes, certainly the capability of creating more of these kinds of audios is out there.
 Of course, we all wish that the vocal tracks would be released from EVERY song Ben recorded!
 To put on headphones and have him crooning right into my ears is such a divine experience, and believe me, I partake regularly.
 And now you can, too!